Is HostGator Worth It? Read Our Review BEFORE You Signup

 HostGator Customer Service Score 8/10

 You may like to think that nothing will ever go wrong with your website once you get it hosted on the live internet, but that’s not the case.
 You should always consider a provider’s customer support reputation and offerings before choosing which platform to use.

 HostGator offers customer support all-day, everyday, year-round, regardless of what type of pricing plan you have signed up for.
 You can contact their support staff through email, phone, or a live chat system.

 Based on HostingCanada’s experience, we’ve found HostGator’s technical support to be rather helpful and easy to get in touch with.
 But you should note that their website guarantees 99% uptime, which does not match with our own testing results.

-SiteGround also offers affordable pricing with their different tiers of plans, which are very comparable to HostGator.
-Importantly, SiteGround also includes a free basic SSL certificate for all customers, regardless of their plan.
+- HostGator also offers affordable pricing with their different tiers of plans, which are very comparable to other major hosting companies.
+Importantly, HostGator also includes a free basic SSL certificate for all customers, regardless of their plan.

 Summing It Up